 - Targeted 30% reduction in greenhouse gas emissions compared to a BCA code compliant building

 - Water efficient fixtures and fittings, combined with water re-use, reducing the water consumption of the building

 The Arts West Façade

-A landmark feature of Arts West is the façade including images of objects in the University's Cultural Collections.
+A landmark feature of Arts West is the façade including images of objects in the University's Museums and Collections.
 The chosen images reflect the intellectual, cultural and interdisciplinary traditions and diverse knowledge systems that underpin teaching and learning in humanities and the social sciences.

 The galvanised steel fins shading the weatherproof glass walls of the building are engraved with the images, which reveal themselves depending on viewer perspective and the light conditions.
 This concept of revelation echoes the process of learning and discovery in the humanities and social sciences.